jokob-sk/NetAlertX/front/plugins/README.md

             }],
             "description": [{
                 "language_code":"en_us",
-                "string" : "Getting the IP address of the Router / Internet" }]
+                "string" : "Unused setting - for demonstration only.
+Getting the IP address of the Router / Internet. " }]
         }

     ]
 }